-- > A leader in sustainable and high value primary production opportunities supported by the rural service sector. - > Iwi-led businesses that are thriving. - > A strong boutique tourism economy, leveraging off and improving our natural assets. - > A forestry sector that is aligned with the 'right tree in the right place' approach.
+- > A leader in sustainable and high value primary production opportunities supported by the rural service sector. - > Iwi-led businesses that are thriving. - A strong boutique tourism economy, leveraging off and improving our natural assets. - > A forestry sector that is aligned with the 'right tree in the right place' approach.

-- Support iwi in gaining access to landlocked land. - > Recognise the role tourism and rural service activities play in the rural environment. - Protect our highly productive land to ensure it is available for primary production activities. - > Identify suitable locations for forestry activities, and land which should be protected. - > Work with sectors in the rural environment to support ongoing growth, diversification and resilience. - > Recognise the importance of multigenerational living and the ability for population growth to contribute to vibrant rural communities. - Provide a safe and efficient transport system and freight network that supports rural economic activity.
+- > Support iwi in gaining access to landlocked land. - > Recognise the role tourism and rural service activities play in the rural environment. - > Protect our versatile soils to ensure they are available for primary production activities. - > Identify suitable locations for forestry activities, and land which should be protected. - > Work with sectors in the rural environment to support ongoing growth, diversification and resilience. - > Recognise the importance of multigenerational living and the ability for population growth to contribute to vibrant rural communities. - Provide a safe and efficient transport system and freight network that supports rural economic activity.